-All votes will be tabulated by the inspector of election appointed for the Annual Meeting who will separately tabulate affirmative votes, authority withheld and broker non-votes with regard to the election of Trustees under Item 1.
-Any proxy submitted and containing any broker non-vote will not be counted as a vote cast with respect to the election of Trustees under Item 1 or any other matter to which it relates.
+All votes will be tabulated by the inspector of election appointed for the Annual Meeting who will separately tabulate affirmative votes, authority withheld and broker non-votes with regard to the election of Trustees under Item 1, and affirmative votes, negative votes, abstentions and broker non-votes with regard to the vote to approve the approval of the amendments to the Trust's Equity Incentive Plan under Item 2 and the ratification of the appointment of EisnerAmper LLP as the Trust's independent registered public accountants for the fiscal year ending October 31, 2018 under Item 3.
+Any proxy submitted and containing any abstention or a broker non-vote will not be counted as a vote cast with respect to the election of Trustees under Item 1, in favor of the approval of the amendments to the Equity Incentive Plan under Item 2, in favor of the ratification of the appointment of EisnerAmper LLP under Item 3, or any other matter to which it relates.